sergsar/ng-three-gl/README.md

 our first example component - cube is using json datasource fore simple business logic visualize goals

+our planes support to visualize any kind of data with no complexity limitation components in 3D space powered by latest Angular CLI and Three.js

 ```html
 <div *ngIf="getData()" >
   <a href="http://www.idvp.net/" id="idvp-logo">